OctopusDeploy/blog/blog/2019-10/octopus-release-2019.10/index.md

 ![Octopus operations runbooks](runbook-details.png  "width=600")

 This release also includes early access to our new Operations Runbooks feature.
-Until now Octopus has been a deployment automation tool, enabling teams to deploy new releases of their software, but once the software is deployed, there are many other processes that teams need to automate.
-These can include file cleanup, nightly backups, data masking, and restore to test environments, disaster recovery, and any other scripts and manual processes.
+Until now, Octopus has been a deployment automation tool, enabling teams to deploy new releases of their software, but once the software is deployed, there are many other processes that teams need to automate.
+These can include file cleanup, nightly backups, data masking and restore to test environments, disaster recovery, and other scripts and manual processes.

 **With Runbooks, teams can use Octopus to automate everything involved in keeping modern software running in production.**